30 Li2 離

-Text: (The subject is) yellow Li (clinging), (which is of) great auspiciousness.
+The subject is yellow Li (clinging); this is of great auspiciousness.

 Line 2 is a feminine axle centre at its right position.
 The colour of the axle centre is yellow; therefore it is yellow clinging.
 This signifies that it tenderly clings to righteousness and acts in a moderate way.
 It is the host line of hexagram Li, i.e. the one that cultivates the world and makes it civilised.
 This is greatly auspicious.

-Commentary on the image: Yellow Li (clinging) is greatly auspicious, (which is due to its) attaining the principle of moderation.
+Commentary on the image: Yellow Li (clinging) is of great auspiciousness, which is due to its attaining the principle of moderation.